- OUR SCHOOL

 There is fabulous art work throughout the campus.

 Westminster Primary School prides itself in nurturing student leaders.
-Our core values represent the variety of leadership opportunities across the school, whether it be Student Representatives, Student Councillors, Faction Captains and Vice Captains or Class Leaders.
+Our core values represent the variety of leadership opportunities across the school, whether it be Student Representatives, Student Councillors, Faction Captains and Vice Captains or Peer Leaders.
 A Koorlangka leadership program supports Aboriginal students with endless leadership opportunities.
 All our leadership programs are current, practical, interactive and enjoyed by all students.

 Westminster Primary School is a very multi-cultural environment.
 62% of our families are from a non-English speaking background.
 We embrace the richness that different customs, religions, languages and values bring to us.